-U.S. streaming service HBO Max has announced a brand new series, and it's caused quite the reaction in the UK.
-Titled The Prince, the animated show will poke fun at the royal family through the eyes of six-year-old Prince George.
-It sounds like a truly bonkers idea but it already has a large fanbase, thanks to a hugely popular meme Instagram account.
-You probably have many questions.
-But the most important one has to be: will The Prince ever make it to the UK?
+U.S. streaming service HBO Max has finally released its hotly-anticipated royal-themed animated series, and it's already caused quite the reaction in the UK.
+Titled The Prince, the comedy pokes fun at the inner-workings of the British royal family through the eyes of the eight-year-old Prince George.
+The concept sounds like a truly bonkers one.
+However, the series already boasts a large fanbase, thanks to a hugely popular meme Instagram account.
+But will The Prince ever make it to the UK?

-Based on Family Guy writer Gary Janetti's hilarious Instagram (which already boasts almost a million followers), the parody production has already signed an A-list cast that's almost entirely British.
+Based on Family Guy writer Gary Janetti's hilarious Instagram (which already has almost a million followers), the parody production features quite the A-list cast.

-Janetti himself will play Prince George, per Sky News; a witty character likely to spend his time mocking his royal relatives.
-As the BBC reports, American actor Condola Rashad voices Meghan Markle, whilst Tom Hollander — a face you might recognise from Bird Box, Bohemian Rhapsody, and Baptiste — will adopt the roles of Prince Philip and Prince Charles.
-Game of Thrones' Iwan Rheon will play Prince William, the Duke of Cambridge, Motherland's Lucy Punch will take on Kate, the Duchess of Cambridge, the legendary Frances de la Tour will play the Queen, and Prince Harry, the Duke of Sussex, will be voiced by Orlando Bloom.
+Elsewhere, American actor Condola Rashad voices Meghan Markle, while Tom Hollander — a face you might recognise from Bird Box, Bohemian Rhapsody, and Baptiste — portrays both Prince Charles and the late Prince Philip.
+Another Game of Thrones actor, Iwan Rheon, lends his voice to the role of Prince William, the Duke of Cambridge, while Motherland's Lucy Punch stars as Kate, the Duchess of Cambridge and Prince Harry, the Duke of Sussex, is voiced by Pirates of the Carribean’s Orlando Bloom.

-Speaking to the Hollywood Reporter, Bloom revealed that his fiancée, Katy Perry, is who ultimately convinced him to be apart of this “genius” new series, and shed light on his recent interaction with Prince Harry, who he hopes will appreciate the royally-inspired humour.
+Speaking to the Hollywood Reporter, Bloom previously revealed that his fiancée, Katy Perry, is who ultimately convinced him to be apart of this “genius” new series, and shed light on a past interaction with Prince Harry, who he hopes will appreciate the royally-inspired humour.

 “This guy is so nice, and I think he’s got a great sense of humour.
 I hope he maintains that through this because they’re sort of on a pedestal.
 We’re showing real adoration to them in one form or another,” the actor explained, adding, “I try to justify it, because quite frankly, if I’m honest, it’s not like me to poke fun at anyone, but it is done with affection.”